Can a Revoked Nursing License Be Reinstated?

 Requirements for Reinstatement

-To reinstate a revoked nursing license in Texas, it’s essential to submit the petition for to the Texas BON with all required supporting documentation.
+To reinstate a revoked nursing license in Texas, it’s essential to submit the petition to the Texas Board of Nursing with all required supporting documentation.
+When submitting a petition for reinstatement, documentation typically includes:

 • Verification of compliance with or completion of probation/parole.